fkretlow/libdsa/doc/stack.md

 // Pass an address if you want to store popped values. int value;
 while (Stack_size(&s) > 0) {
-    Stack_pop(&s, &value); // or pop_front
+    Stack_pop(&s, &value);
     // Do stuff with value.
 }

 // There's no memory block allocated anywhere, but all elements are on the heap.
-// Clear the stack when you're done to return the memory.
+// Clear non-empty stacks when you're done to return the memory.
 Stack_clear(&s);
 ```